gammasoft71/Examples_Qt/Qt.Core/Console/README.md

-# HelloWorlds
+# Console

 Contains Qt console "Hello, World!" examples.

-* [HelloWorldConsole](HelloWorldConsole/README.md) The classic first application "Hello, world!" with QTextStream stream.
+* [Console](Console/README.md) shows how to use QTextStream stream with stdin and stdout.
+* [ConsoleColor](ConsoleColor/README.md) shows how to use QTextStream stream with stdout and ANSI colors.

 ## Generate and build

 ### Qt Creator

-To build these projects, open `HelloWorlds.pro` file with Qt Creator.
+To build these projects, open `Console.pro` file with Qt Creator.

 ### CMake